L'amour est bleu

+Background

+Conception

-The song describes the pleasure and pain of love in terms of colours (blue and grey) and elements (water and wind).
-The English lyrics ("Blue, blue, my world is blue …") focus on colours only (blue, grey, red, green, and black), using them to describe components of lost love.
-The English version by Vicky Leandros also appeared as "Colours of Love" in some locations including the UK.
+"L'amour est bleu" was composed by André Popp with French lyrics by Pierre Cour.
+It describes the pleasure and pain of love in terms of colours (blue and grey) and elements (water and wind).
+The lyrics of the English version ("Blue, blue, my world is blue …") focus on colours only (blue, grey, red, green, and black), using them to describe components of lost love.